ArmSct/Devices-Accidentally-Exposed-to-the-Internet/README.md

 ```
 (SCREENSHOT OF LOGS)

----
-### The top 5 most failed login attempt IP addresses have not been able to break into the VM
+The top 5 most failed login attempt IP addresses have not been able to break into the VM.
 ```kql
 let RemoteIPsInQuestion = dynamic(["59.3.82.127","57.129.140.32", "204.157.179.2", "45.150.128.246", "172.201.61.84"]);
 DeviceLogonEvents